The Three Princes and their Beasts: Synopsis

 The princess was about to be handed over to a dragon.
 The oldest prince went to the seashore where she was to be handed over and with his animals killed the dragon.
 The princess had him come into the coach to drive back to the castle and gave him a ring and half of her handkerchief.
-But the coachman and footman killed him to claim they had killed the dragon.
+But the coachman and footman killed him to claim that they had killed the dragon.
 The animals gathered around the body.
 Then the wolf had an idea.
 It killed an ox and set the fox as a guard over it.
 It caught a crow, and the lion told it they would not kill it if it got them the waters to revive the prince.
 It did so, and the prince went to the town.
 The princess was to marry the coachman, but the prince proved himself the dragon-slayer by the ring and the handkerchief, so the coachman was thrown in prison and the prince married the princess.

 One day he went hunting and lost his way.
 He asked a witch if he might stay the night, but she claimed to fear his animals and asked to touch them with a rod.
 He agreed, but it turned them, and him, into stone.
 The youngest brother returned to the crossroads and saw that ill had befallen his oldest brother.
 He went down that road, and the people of the town took him for their prince.
 The princess knew he was not her husband and begged him to find the prince.
 He went, found the same witch, and suffered the same fate.